ChromaTeamUPC/ChromaVirusProject/Assets/SciFiArsenal/Sci-Fi Arsenal - ReadMe.txt

 ------------------
-Sci-Fi Arsenal
+Magic Arsenal v2.1
 ------------------

-To use the effects, you need to import the SciFi Arsenal folder to your project.
+To use the effects, you need to import everything except the "KunaiEditor" and "Interactive Demo" to your project.

-There are also some folders (and sub-folders) which are not required for the effects to work:
+There are also two optional folders you can import.

 "InteractiveDemo" - This contains the web demo as linked to on the Asset Store.

 "KunaiEditor" - This is a tool that lets you scale multiple particle effects at once.

-"Sci-Fi Textures" - A teaser pack of sci-fi textures used for the web demo.
-The full pack is available on the Asset Store.

 ------------------
 F.A.Q.:
 ------------------

-Q: I'm getting "AABB" errors when testing the demo or importing the effects to my project!
+Q: I'm getting a lot of "AABB" errors when testing the demo or importing the effects to my project

-A: There is a bug with some of Unity 5.3 versions, and can be fixed by updating to 5.3.1p2 or later versions.
+A: There is a bug with Unity 5.3, and can be fixed by updating to 5.3.1p2 or later versions.

 -

-Q: I think this pack is missing something / This pack doesn't have an effect like this!
+Q: I think this pack is missing something / This pack doesn't have an effect like this

 A: If you have any suggestions for additional content, feel free to send me an e-mail, and it might just be featured in the next version.